 We communicate with the supervisory board regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.

-In this respect we also submit an additional report to the audit committee of the supervisory board in accordance with Article 11 of the EU Regulation on specific requirements regarding statutory audit of public-interest entities.
+In this respect we also submit an additional report to the supervisory board, that takes charge of all tasks of an audit committee, in accordance with Article 11 of the EU Regulation on specific requirements regarding statutory audit of public-interest entities.
 The information included in this additional report is consistent with our audit opinion in this auditor's report.